 Ballast Water Management Plan

-Applicable to vessels that are designed, equipped and intended to conduct ballast water exchange at sea in accordance with the “International Convention for the Control and Management of Ships’ Ballast Water and Sediments, 2004”, the associated IMO Guidelines and national regulations addressing ballast water exchange.
-These plans must be approved by your Flag Administration or Class Society.
+Applicable to vessels that are designed, equipped and intended to conduct ballast water exchange and treatment at sea in accordance with the “International Convention for the Control and Management of Ships’ Ballast Water and Sediments, 2004”, the associated IMO Guidelines and national regulations addressing ballast water exchange and treatment.
+These plans must be approved by Flag Administration or Class Society.
 Additional fees may apply to obtain the appropriate approval.

 Let us assist you with your vessel planning needs.
 Contact us today for more information including a quote for services at email@example.com.